Uncovering the Facts about Fruit Juice

 Does 100% Fruit Juice Cause Weight Gain?

 Fruit juice consumption can be part of a healthy diet and not lead to weight gain as long as limits are respected.
 The American Academy of Pediatrics states 100% fruit juice can be healthy when consumed as part of a well-balanced diet.
-They recommend limiting daily fruit juice to 4-6 ounces for 1-6 year olds and 8-12 ounces for 7-12 year olds.
+They recommend limiting daily fruit juice to 4 to 6 ounces for 1 to 6 year olds and 8 to 12 ounces for 7 to 12 year olds.

 The 2015 Dietary Guidelines for Americans acknowledges fruit juice can help meet goals and recommends 2.5 cups fruit/day with no more than half from juice.
 One cup of 100% fruit juice is equivalent to one cup of fruit in a healthy eating pattern.